goodhappyer/dwz_thinkphp/phpmyadmin/doc/html/_sources/config.txt

     with config authentication mode: because of the hard coded password value in the configuration file, end users can't be allowed to change their passwords.

+.. config:option:: $cfg['ShowGitRevision']

+    :type: boolean
+    :default: true

+    Defines whether to display informations about the current Git revision (if applicable) on the main panel.

+.. config:option:: $cfg['MysqlMinVersion']

+    :type: array

+    Defines the minimum supported MySQL version.
+The default is chosen by the phpMyAdmin team; however this directive was asked by a developer of the Plesk control panel to ease integration with older MySQL servers (where most of the phpMyAdmin features work).

 Database structure
 ------------------